Stone Mountain Meats: A strategic brand to position for explosive growth

 I always advocate for brands to include photography from the get-go because it really does add another level of trust and authenticity that can’t be replicated without seeing the faces behind the company.
 I was able to use their brand strategy to inform the style, colors, and shot list for the photography needed to establish them as a legit business.

-I worked with my friend Tara at Branded to have some t-shirts made for promotional items and staff uniforms.
+I worked with Branded to have some t-shirts made for promotional items and staff uniforms.

 I designed and ordered vinyl sign for the front door so passersby would know what was in that new building on Horton Highway.
 They also had a hookup for a really cool focal wall with a stand-off metal sign in the lobby.